The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Location: Lungarno della Grazie 12R

-Rivarno is a small spot right next to the river, perfect for a quiet coffee or breakfast away from the crowds.
-With friendly staff and a small outdoor seating area, it’s one of those places that just feels welcoming.
+Rivarno is a small spot next to the river, perfect for a quiet coffee or breakfast away from the crowds.
+With friendly staff and a small outdoor seating area, it just feels welcoming.
 Their cappuccinos are consistently great, and the food menu is perfect for a light lunch.
 If you’re looking for a cute space with a relaxed feel, this is the one.
+When I was a student I went here almost every day.
+It’s also much cheaper than many of the others on this list.

-Study/Work Friendly: They allow laptops/ work and have reliable wifi
+Study/Work Friendly: They allow laptops/ work and have reliable wifi.
+I’ve sat there for 6+ hours straight with no issues.

 3. Melaleuca Bakery + Bistrot